 Time Rich vs Money Rich

 Okay this is one of my gems of wisdom.
 When you’re volunteering in a country for a whole semester, you’re time rich.
 You have a whole semester to explore that city you call home!
-You have time to walk (it’s free, but time consuming) instead of taking a taxi, or spend hours at the same park and you can always come back later.
+You have time to walk (it’s free, but time consuming) instead of taking a taxi, or spend hours at the same park or just a short time, because you can always come back later.

 On vacation, you’re not time rich.
 You only have a set amount of time in a city so you have to make the most of it.
 This concept really factors in when you’re deciding on transportation — sometimes it’s cheaper to take a 12 hour train ride rather than a more expensive flight.
 Maybe you could walk but it would be way faster to take a taxi.
 In my opinion, it’ll be better to pay more for a flight and have more time in that city or pop for a taxi if that means more time at your favorite art museum than if you were to walk.
 Make sense?